scottstratford/blog_robinwieruch_content/react-hooks-fetch-data.md

 export default App;
 {{< /highlight >}}

 One piece is missing: When you try to type something into the input field, there is no other data fetching after the mounting triggered from the effect.
-That's because you have provided the empty array as second argument to the effect.
-The effect depends on no variables, so it is only triggered when the component mounts.
+That's because you have provided an empty array as a second argument to the effect.
+The effect is not dependent on any variable, so it is only triggered when the component mounts.
 However, now the effect should depend on the query.
 Once the query changes, the data request should fire again.

 {{< highlight javascript "hl_lines=17" >}}
 ...